About the Pennsylvania Dutch Council, Boy Scouts of America

 The Training Center at Camp Mack is available year round to Scout and non-Scout groups and is a great place to conduct training or a business or school retreat.

-To make reservations at either Camp Bashore or Camp Mack please contact the Pennsylvania Dutch Council, BSA at 717-394-4063.
+To make reservations at either Bashore Scout Reservation or Camp Mack please contact the Pennsylvania Dutch Council, BSA at 717-394-4063.